StefanScott/urweb-color-thing-T/README.md

 This code is identical to the code for the other repository `urweb-color-thing-THING` except:

-- Here the table is named `t` - and in the other repository it is named `thing`
+- Here the "child" table is named `t` - and in the other repository it is named `thing`

 The code in *this* repo (using table named `t`) compiles and runs fine!